AntonioVitoMastromarino/EmpirBayes/README.md

 >
 >>### Content of the module
 >>
->>The module contains a class naiveb.cluster.Cluster which is initialized with:
+>>The module contains a class empirbayes.cluster.Cluster which is initialized with:
 >>- num $=n$.
 >>- dim $=d$ such that $\theta\in{\mathbb R}^d$.
 >>- func $=f:\mathcal X\times{\mathbb R}^d\rightarrow\left[0,\infty\right)$ such that $\mathrm X\_k:\Omega\rightarrow{\cal X}$.